-Guided by the Securities and Exchange Commission ("SEC") Corporate Governance

-Guidelines (SCGG) and the Nigerian Code of Corporate Governance (NCCG), the Company is committed to total compliance with the provisions of the Guideline and Code.
+The ultimate responsibility for governance of the Company resides with the Board of Directors, which is accountable to the shareholders for delivering sustainable values through management of the Company's business.
+The oversight functions and the role of the Board is guided by the Securities and Exchange Commission ("SEC") Corporate Governance Guidelines (SCGG) and the Nigerian Code of Corporate Governance (NCCG), the Company is committed to being in full compliance with the provisions of the Guideline and Code.
 The Company recognizes that Corporate Governance standards and practices as well as International Best Practices must be balanced to protect the interest of the shareholders of the Company and other stakeholders.